Providencia and Santa Catalina Islands

-The islands of Providencia and Santa Catalina, literally the islands of Providence and Saint Catherine, is a municipality within the department of The Raizal Islands, on the northern coast of Providencia Island (including several uninhabited cayes to the North and East) which has a population of 5,011 as of (2007), and receives just 15,000 visitors per year.
-The island is one of Colombia's top scuba diving destinations, with a 32 km long barrier reef protecting the Eastern coast of the island.
+Providencia and Santa Catalina Islands (Providencia y Santa Catalina Islas) is a municipality within the Colombian department of San Andrés and Providencia, consisting of Providencia Island, Santa Catalina Island, and several uninhabited cayes to the North and East, with a population of 5,011 as of (2007).
+The islands are one of Colombia's top scuba diving destinations, with a 32 km long barrier reef protecting the eastern coast of Providencia Island.